Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 • Insulin Levels: Measures the concentration of insulin in the blood.
 Elevated fasting insulin levels, especially in relation to fasting glucose levels, suggest insulin resistance.

 • Homeostatic Model Assessment of Insulin Resistance (HOMA-IR): Calculates insulin resistance based on fasting glucose and insulin levels.
-A higher HOMA-IR score indicates greater insulin resistance.
+A higher HOMA-IR score shows greater insulin resistance.

 • Lipid Profile: Measures cholesterol levels, including total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
 Dyslipidemia often accompanies insulin resistance and may contribute to cardiovascular risk.